Dortmund beats PSG 1-0 to reach Champions League final. Mbappe can't pull off comeback

 Hummel’s goal at least woke up PSG’s attack, but Ramos missed the target when well-placed either side of a stinging shot from left back Nuno Mendes hitting the left post.

 Dembélé then cut inside Hummels, who was perhaps unfortunate not to concede a penalty midway through the second half.
-Instead, referee Daniele Orsato awarded a free kick right on the edge of the area.
+Referee Daniele Orsato awarded a free kick.

+PSG president Nasser Al-Khelaifi pointed to the amount of times PSG hit the post or crossbar over both legs.

-PSG may point to hitting the post and refereeing decisions, but in reality again fell short despite boasting one of the world’s best players in Mbappé.
+But in reality PSG again fell short, despite boasting one of the world’s best players in Mbappé.

+PSG only qualified for the knockout stage in the last round of group games, losing at Newcastle and AC Milan and finishing second behind Dortmund.
+Overall, PSG lost five games in the competition.

+Mbappé's last home game for PSG — which has already clinched the French league title — will be Sunday against Toulouse, and his last game for the club May 25 in the French Cup final against Lyon.

 AP soccer: https://apnews.com/hub/soccer